Types of Services

 Force you to have sex when you do not want to?

 Threaten to take your children away or hurt them?

 Threaten to deport you?

 Control where you go, what you can do, and whom you can see?

 If you answered yes to any of these questions, then you may be a victim of domestic violence.

 Each process is different.
 How long your case takes depends on the specifics of your case, the research and background information that we have to gather and of course the government processing times at the time of filing.
 USCIS has varying processing times for certain applications and so do the courts.
 We will communicate with you the estimated time your case should take at intake and at any point where there are delays or changes in processing times.

 What documents are required?

-The documents required are based on the specific facts of your case and what immigration requires to increase your chances at a positive outcomes.
-Sometimes there are specific things that immigration requires you submit like a copy of your birth certificate or passport, records from any arrests or convictions you might have .
+The documents required are based on the specific facts of your case and what immigration requires to increase your chances of a positive outcome.
+Sometimes there are specific things that immigration requires you submit like a copy of your birth certificate or passport, records from any arrests or convictions you might have.
 Other times what you submit will be based on your specific case and what it is you want to tell, show or prove to immigration.
-Usually things like police reports, restraining orders, your birth certificate, birth certificates of any children you have, any achievements you’re proud of, etc, are good things to include when you file an application.
+Usually, things like police reports, restraining orders, your birth certificate, birth certificates of any children you have, any achievements you’re proud of, etc, are good things to include when you file an application.